 Here are some of the required lease disclosures, according to the Nevada Revised Statutes:

-- A landlord must specify if a fee is nonrefundable in a lease agreement (§ 118A.200).
+- Fees.
+A landlord must specify if a fee is nonrefundable in a lease agreement (§ 118A.200).
 According to the same statute, a landlord must also provide a moving checklist to record any existing damage before a tenant moves into the property.

-Also, according to 42 U.S. Code § 4852d, a landlord must notify the tenant if the property has been around since before 1978 due to the possibility of lead-based paint being on the property’s interior.
+- Disclosure of Lead-Based Hazards.
+According to 42 U.S. Code § 4852d, a landlord must notify the tenant if the property has been around since before 1978 due to the possibility of lead-based paint being on the property’s interior.

 The Nevada Revised Statutes indicate that a landlord can charge up to three months’ rent for a security deposit.
 If the tenant moves out and the property is in suitable condition, a landlord must return the security deposit within 30 days (§ 118A.242).